-10 Feb Re-writing stories that now offer hope – at Madeline school in Bungoma, Kenya
+10 Feb Re-writing stories – At the Madeleine School in Bungoma, Kenya – Photographing for Orphan Outreach

 The smiles and laughter I experienced upon arriving to Madeline School gave no clue to what these children have survived.

 Here in the remote African countryside, these precious children all have one thing in common, their lives have been hard, really hard.
 The road these children have walked has left them traumatized, many are victims of abuse with stories not easy to hear.

 in the village of Bungoma, Madeleine School offers so much more than an education.
 There approach is holistic, meeting the physical, mental and spiritual needs of children that are partial orphans, total orphans or children who are vulnerable and at risk.

 Many of these children could not attend public school due to disorders resulting from their troubled lives.
 The counseling, nutrition and love received at Madeline School enables them to flourish and have hopeful futures.

 Today I sent time with Sarah who was born with sickle cell anemia, a disease that has a 60% mortality rate here in this part of Africa.
 Little Sarah has beaten the odds through the care and treatment found at Madeline School.